athombv/node-homey-zwavedriver/README.md

 ## Usage

-Both your device should extend ZwaveDevice.
+Your device should extend ZwaveDevice.
 Start by looking at the docs for [`ZwaveDevice`](https://athombv.github.io/node-homey-zwavedriver/ZwaveDevice.html).
 This is the class you most likely want to extend from.
 If you are implementing a `light` device take a look at
  [`ZwaveLightDevice`](https://athombv.github.io/node-homey-zwavedriver/ZwaveLightDevice.html).

 See [examples/fibaroplug.js](https://github.com/athombv/node-homey-zwavedriver/blob/master/examples/fibaroplug.js) and [examples/fibaroplug.json](https://github.com/athombv/node-homey-zwavedriver/blob/master/examples/fibaroplug.json)